morsgiathatch/machine-learning/README.md

 id3(examples, attributes, prev_value, labels, current_depth, max_depth, metric):
 ```
 The examples should be the list of training examples.
 It is advised to
-follow the class declarations of Attribute and Example in BankData.py.
+follow the class declarations of Attribute and Feature in BankData.py.
 Attributes is a list containing feature attributes, labels is the set of
 possible feature labels, and metric is a reference to the desired metric
 contained in Metrics.py.
 Upon initialization, prev_value should be set to